-A comprehensive policy response must reflect the specific roles of different actors (social platforms, news media and users), and define their responsibilities in the light of a number of guiding principles.
-These include the freedom of expression, media pluralism, and the right of citizens to diverse and reliable information.
+A comprehensive policy response must reflect the specific roles of different actors (social platforms, news media and users), and define their responsibilities according to a number of guiding principles.
+These include the freedom of expression, media pluralism, and the rights of citizens to diverse and reliable information.

 The Commission's role

 The Commission supports a multi-stakeholders process, involving platforms, news media, research and civil society organisations in order to find the right solutions consistent with fundamental principles and applicable coherently across the European Union.

 In its Communication "Tackling online disinformation: a European approach", the Commission puts forward an action plan and self-regulatory tools to tackle the spread and impact of online disinformation in Europe, and ensure the protection of European values and democratic systems.

 - Improve transparency regarding the way information is produced or sponsored;

 - Inclusive solutions with broad stakeholder involvement.

 The Communication on online disinformation has been developed taking into account the extensive consultations with citizens and stakeholders: